 The right way to praise

-But this doesn’t mean we shouldn’t praise our kids.
+Telling kids they are smart can be counterproductive, but that doesn’t mean we shouldn’t praise our kids.
 As mentioned above, even the “wrong” kind of praise can be more motivating than no praise at all.
 And it's likely that the right sort of praise -- process praise -- gives kids an advantage.

-In a recent study tracking American children from infancy to grade school, Elizabeth Gunderson and colleagues (2013) found that the higher the proportion of process praise kids got during early childhood, the more likely kids were to endorse “can do” attitudes when they were in the second or third grade.
+In a study tracking American children from infancy to grade school, Elizabeth Gunderson and colleagues (2013) found that the higher the proportion of process praise kids got during early childhood, the more likely kids were to endorse “can do” attitudes when they were in the second or third grade.

 What’s important, then, is to emphasize praise that makes kids feel resilient.
 The problem with telling kids that they are smart or talented is that kids become frightened of failure.
 They’ve been labeled and they don’t want to do anything to lose that label.